 Over the next few days the tattoo will become flaky, dry and tight.
 Use a fragrance-free, non-greasy lotion 1-2 times a day sparingly.
 Rub lotion in until it is fully absorbed into your skin.
 Do not over- moisturize.
-If a scab forms, it will be the color of the ink used. is does not mean the ink is going to fall out.
-Leave the scabs and let them fall o naturally.
-Do not pick or scratch the area. e tattoo may appear dull until it has completely healed - this is normal and will go away after a few weeks.
+If a scab forms, it will be the color of the ink used.
+This does not mean the ink is going to fall out.
+Leave the scabs and let them fall out naturally.
+Do not pick or scratch the area.
+The tattoo may appear dull until it has completely healed - this is normal and will go away after a few weeks.
 Wear loose clothing over the area.

 Soaps To Use:

 Mild, fragrance-free soap: Dial, Dove Lever 2000, Neutrogena

 Lotions To Use: